 3. International Standards or Regulatory requirements ( ex: ASTM or ISO Standards)

-Learn more about the relationship and differences of accuracy, error, tolerance, and uncertainty in my other post on this link>> accuracy-error-tolerance-uncertainty
+Learn more about the relationship and differences between accuracy, error, tolerance, and uncertainty in my other post on this link>> accuracy-error-tolerance-uncertainty

-2. Convert the accuracy class to decimal by dividing it by 100 then multiply it with the Span or FS reading.
+2. Convert the accuracy class to decimal by dividing it by 100 then multiplying it with the Span or FS reading.
 This rating is in percent of Full Scale or Span.
 Based on the photo above, the pressure gauge is labeled with KL 1.6 which means 1.6% of Full Scale and Class 1% equivalent to 1% of Span (see example below).

 The difference Between Full Scale and Span in Pressure Gauge Display

 Full Scale (FS) reading is equivalent to the maximum displayed value of the pressure gauge.
-It is from ZERO to maximum range.
+It is from ZERO to the maximum range.

 Span = 5 – (-1) = 6